Max Planck Institute for Gravitational Physics (Hanover)

-The Hanover branch is a central partner in the global joint data analysis efforts of the LSC.
-To search the observational data for gravitational waves, the Hanover branch of AEI develops highly efficient analysis methods and implements them on supercomputers.
-For this purpose, it operates Atlas, the most powerful computer cluster in the world designed for gravitational-wave data analysis.
-Together with US partners, the AEI in Hanover also runs the distributed computing project Einstein@Home in which volunteers from all over the world participate in the data analysis with their PCs, laptops, or smartphones.
+To analyze data from the worldwide network of gravitational-wave detectors, the sub-institute develops highly efficient mathematical methods and implements them on supercomputers.
+Among other things, it operates Atlas, the world's most powerful computer cluster tailored for gravitational wave data analysis.
+Together with U.S. partners, the Hannover sub-institute of the AEI leads the Einstein@Home computing project, in which volunteers from all over the world participate in data analysis with their PCs, laptops or smartphones.

 Phone: +49 511 762-2229

 This institute has an International Max Planck Research School (IMPRS):IMPRS on Gravitational Wave Astronomy

 In addition, there is the possibility of individual doctoral research.
 Please contact the directors or research group leaders at the Institute.